 Lychee Fun Facts

-Sweet and exotic, lychees are one of the tropical delights that many Americans are unfamiliar with.
-That's too bad, because they offer a delightful flavor and satisfying juiciness eaten fresh or in several different culinary endeavors.
-Lychee skin is reddish and easy to peel, revealing a white, somewhat translucent flesh.
+Lychees are a sweet and exotic tropical delight that many Americans are unfamiliar with.
+They offer a delightful flavor and satisfying juiciness, and can be eaten fresh or used in various culinary endeavors.
+Lychee skin is reddish and easy to peel, with a white, somewhat translucent flesh underneath.

-Like many other fruits grown in warm, humid climates such as China, India, and even some of the Southern U.S. states, lychees contain an amazing amount of vitamin C: 119% per 100-gram serving.
-A healthy array of supporting nutrients is also added, including B vitamins, potassium, thiamin, niacin, folate, and copper.
+Like many other fruits grown in warm, humid climates such as China, India and even some of the Southern U.S. states, lychees contain an amazing amount of vitamin C. A healthy array of supporting nutrients is also added, including potassium, thiamin, niacin, folate and copper.

 In the Midwest and Northern states, this luscious fruit is only as far away as your nearest supermarket, but lychee can be grown in your backyard if you live in sultry climates.